 Finding the appropriate respondents for your research matters.
 You can ask questions all day, but it won’t get you anywhere if you’re asking the wrong people.

 From focus groups to surveys, asking the right people will give you more relevant insights that are more likely to drive your business forward.
 But how do you know if your research population contains “the right people”?
 From focus groups to online surveys, you’ll want to consider the following in order to find the best respondents for your research.

 Knowing your research objectives is the first step to determining who your ideal respondents are.
 Your target population should have first-hand experience with the questions you’re trying to answer.

 Let’s say you want to improve the quality of your existing restaurant business.
 In this case, it makes sense to target current and former customers.
 But what if your restaurant business has not yet gone live?
 Then, you should target a population of potential customers.

-If you’re hoping to gauge employee sentiment or correct issues within in your organization, the c-suite might not be the most appropriate people to ask.
+If you’re hoping to gauge employee sentiment or correct issues within your organization, the c-suite might not be the most appropriate people to ask.
 Look to other employees instead.
 For every research need, there are some better suited to provide answers than others.